Matthias2193/APA/README.md

 # Multiple Treatments for Uplift Modeling
 # Disclaimer:
+This repository was first created by Matthias Becher and Jan Krol as part of the Applied Predictive Analytics Seminar at Humboldt-University of Berlin. <br>
+Afterwards I continued to work on it for my master's thesis.

-This Repository is still work in progress and not yet thoroughly tested.
-If you find any mistakes or have any questions, feel free to write me at becherma@hu-berlin.de
+I currently do not actively work on this repository.
+However, if you find any mistakes or have any questions, feel free to write me at matthias.becher@charite.de
 <br>
 # Abstract
 The evaluation and selection of so-called treatments (e.g. marketing actions, advertisements) is one of the key challenges for marketing practitioners today.
 Uplift modeling is a machine learning tool for causal modeling and commonly used for this task.
 This thesis looks at uplift modeling in cases where multiple treatments are evaluated at the same time.<br>